DFRobot/DFRobot_PAJ7620U2/README.md

    * @n  false Slow detection mode, the system will do more judgements.
    * @n  In fast detection mode, the sensor can recognize 9 gestures: move left, right, up, down,
    * @n  forward, backward, clockwise, counter-clockwise, wave.
-   * @n  To detect the combination of these gestures, like wave left, right and left quickly, users needs to design their own algorithms logic.
+   * @n  To detect the combination of these gestures, like wave left, right and left quickly, users need to design their own algorithms logic.
    * @n  Since users only use limited gestures, we didn't integrate too much expanded gestures in the library.
 If necessary, you can complete the algorithm logic in the ino file by yourself.
    * @n
    * @n